makrai/notes/suppa20-slovak-summ.md

   * short one or two sentence abstract,
   * its actual text, the
   * news category (e.g. Home News, World News, Sport, Travel, Health, Tech, Bsn)
-  * Wayback URL that uniquely identifies it.
-Based on the unique URL the
+  * Wayback URL that uniquely identifies it
-* train/valid/test set in the 80%/10%/10% ratio.
-Since the
+* train/valid/test set in the 80%/10%/10% ratio
 * abstract follows the headline, we concatenated the two together --> summ
 * source document and the target summary tokenized using the BlingFire library
 * A comparison of this dataset with standard English summarization datasets